PengNi/basemods_spark/README.md

 3. #### Python 2.x and required Python libraries

-    If your OS doesn't have python 2.x installed, you should install it.
-Install *h5py*, *numpy*, *pydoop* in your python environment.
+    If the OS of the nodes (both master and workers) in your cluster doesn't have python 2.x installed, you should install it.
+Install *h5py*, *numpy* in your python environment.
 Install package *py4j*, *pyspark* in your python environment if you need to.

 ### How to use basemods_spark

 1. #### copy your data
 copy your data to the Network File System of your *Hadoop/Spark* cluster.
-If you don't have one, save __a full copy of your data in the same directory__ of the master node and all worker nodes.
+If you don't have one, save **a full copy of your data in the same directory** of the master node and all worker nodes.

 1. #### make the scripts executable